EN TR

 Data Dependency

 TFI validation ongoing.
-The 40% cost reduction claim needs more cases.
+The 40% cost figure is a model output and needs more cases.

 Behavioral Assumption